Iqbalwasim01/Sunlit-shaded-canopy-photosynthesis-model/README.md

 required:'Bigleaf','pracma','foreach','dplyr'
 optional:'ggplot2'- if running example simulation

+Ignore this warning during model execution: 'Warning message: executing %dopar% sequentially: no parallel backend registered'.
+Seems to be an unknown problem with the foreach package.
+However, has not caused any problems with my modelling.

 # 1 Loading model functions
 Once all necessary R packages have been installed.
 Run the following file to load all model functions:
 'Canopy model functions.R'